 Some of you who follow me on Instagram know about the “toast Wednesday.”
-I post pictures, and a short description of toasts that I make for breakfast and they are quite easy to prepare at home.
+I post pictures, and a short description of the toasts that I make for breakfast and they are quite easy to prepare at home.

 Due to the great demand for recipes, I sometimes decided to post them on the blog with a detailed description.

 Today we are preparing a classic olive tapenade – the traditional French spread, which came to us from the Provence region.
 Most often consists of ground dark olives, olive oil, and capers.
 Our variation today also contains basil and anchovies.